Dogs can stay home alone and still be comfortable

-Dogs with anxiety when left alone will like.
+Dogs with anxiety when left alone will like our

 I love you program

-Whatever caused your dog to feel anxious when you leave him or her alone, there is help.
+Whatever caused your dog to feel anxious in the first place, please know, there is help.
 We'll choose exercises based on your specific canine friend's personality (and your personality) to help her or him learn to be calm while you're away.
 Sometimes this is easy, sometimes not so much but progress can be made.
 Please work toward getting your dog to feel comfortable alone.
-Separation Anxiety must be a stressful helpless feeling that no animal or human needs to go through.
+Separation Anxiety must be a stressful helpless feeling that no animal or human need to go through.

 We may offer to accompany you on a visit to a Veterinarian Some medical issues can have similar symptoms to behavior issues.
 We test (medical vs. behavior) by using accepted Veterinary practices, however, I am not a Veterinarian.
 I do ask that you follow through with your Veterinarian if I suggest it's appropriate, and it's always a good idea to get your Veterinarian's opinion on any dog training plan by any trainer including myself.